dreamfactorysoftware/platform-wiki/setup-guide/common/Troubleshooting-jobs-on-Elastic-MapReduce.md

 ### Initial triage

-A problem running the ETL job on Elastic MapReduce looks like this:
+An error running the ETL job on Elastic MapReduce looks like this:

     ------------------
     Waiting a minute to allow S3 to settle (eventual consistency)